heatherrichardson300/Project_1_Inflation/Jeremy_work/README.md

 ------------------------------------------------------------------------------------------------
 1.How have global energy prices shifted over the past few decades in relation to inflation rates?
 Breakdown:
-    1.read in the data set/access api via api_key
+    1.read in the data set
     2.turn dataset into a dataframe for manipulation 3.clean and filter data set
     4.configure api_key and establish factors and key values to call for